gabrielr222/IAupscaler/README.md

 5. If you also wish to deploy the Express backend, add another service with root `backend` using `npm start`.

 Railway will automatically install dependencies and deploy the application.

+## History Feature

+When an image is processed, the result is uploaded to Cloudinary and the URL is saved in a `history` subcollection under the user's Firestore document.
+Only the three most recent images are kept.
+You can retrieve them via the `/api/history` endpoint and they are displayed on the app page for easy download.